Sales Management in times of Artificial Intelligence – Five tips to redefine B2B Sales

 Tip 3: Ask like a data scientist and think like a designer.

-Managers in sales should grasp the basic principles well enough to envision and appreciate opportunities for artificial intelligence, to supply the resources and to be willing to invest in their people and their data.
+Successful sales managers grasp the basic principles to envision and appreciate opportunities for artificial intelligence.
+They are ready to supply the resources and willing to invest in their people and their data.
 Furthermore, sales leaders should make sure that any investment in technology stays on track towards a useful business solution.

 Since artificial intelligence in sales risks becoming a hype and a buzzword nowadays, managers must set clear business goals to IT and data science teams.
 Executives must make sure that every investment in technology pays off.